-Established in 1985, MLabs is the University of Michigan Health System's outreach laboratory division.
-MLabs' vision is am to 11:00 pm, Monday through Friday, and from 8:00 am to to drive tomorrow's health care solutions with cutting edge personalized laboratory information and consultation.
+Established in 1985, MLabs is the University of Michigan to drive tomorrow's health care solutions with cutting edge personalized laboratory information and consultation.
 MLabs functions as a portal to provide easy access to the expertise and sophisticated testing needed for our clients - pathologists, tion to client needs. clinicians, health care systems and commercial reference laboratories - so that they can meet today's diagnostic challenges.
 As MLabs celebrates its 27th anniversary, it has become a recognized leader for advanced diagnostic testing, helpful consultations and exceptional customer service.

-Our mission is to deliver the highest quality laboratory results to meet the needs of today's patients in a cost effective manner by offering:
+Our mission is to deliver the highest guality laboratory results to meet the needs of today's patients in a cost effective manner by offering:

-- 1) Cutting edge molecular diagnostic and interpretive services. - 2) A complete menu of laboratory tests for personalized care. - 3) Nationally recognized and accessible faculty for consultation. - 4) Dedication to creating and supporting strategic partnerships. - 5) On-time delivery of effective and comprehensive reports.
+1) Cutting edge molecular diagnostic and interpretive services.

+2) A complete menu of laboratory tests for personalized care.
+3) Nationally recognized and accessible faculty for consultation.

+4) Dedication to creating and supporting strategic partnerships.

+5) On-time delivery of effective and comprehensive reports.